Why Does Postpartum Depression Happen?

 Many mothers experience great pregnancies with little to no issues.
-However, many more face different issues like complications during pregnancy.
+Many more face different issues, like complications during pregnancy.
 Common pregnancy complications include abdominal pain, hormone imbalances, and bleeding.

 An expecting mother may also experience emotional or interpersonal issues during pregnancy.
 Any stress, conflict, or emotional issues will contribute to the onset of postpartum depression.
 Such issues an expecting mother may have include:

 - Uncertainty about quality of life after birth of child

 - Family or relationship issues that cause stress

 - Pre-existing mental health issues, like depression or anxiety

 - Financial concerns

 Having complications or trauma during birth can contribute to postpartum depression.
 Things like a premature birth or an early C-section can by traumatic for a new mother.
 It causes a wide range of emotions, like sadness, fear, and anxiety.

 These feelings can result in a depressed state that can carry on through the first months after giving birth.
 Often in these kinds of situations the mother faces concerns about motherhood.
 Thoughts like ‘did I do something wrong?’ and ‘I am afraid I caused harm to my baby’ may occur.